manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 You can grab Unity template scenes for a Custom Bike and a Custom Car [**here**](https://drive.google.com/drive/folders/1Ke6T4T10FMly86gZedYfcR0-j0TuCkG7?usp=sharing).
 I can provide templates for other vehicles if needed, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

+### Mod Terms of Use and License
-**IMPORTANT:** Please check the [**Terms of Use**](#terms-of-use) section, especially if you want to include this mod and it's 3D assets in another mod that you will distribute.
+Please check the [**Terms of Use**](#terms-of-use) section, especially if you want to include this mod and it's 3D assets in another mod that you will distribute.
 Some of the vehicles were built from purchased 3D assets, and are under licensing terms that add additionnal restrictions to what you can do with them.

+### Special Thanks
 Special Thanks to **DUST2DEATH** for making the ball roll on this one.
 See the complete ***Special Thanks*** section [**here**](#special-thanks).